developersetwapres/SWP_simdatuk-api/README.md

 ![Simdatuk](/public/img/logo.svg)

-SIMDATUK is an acronym for Aplikasi Sistem Informasi Manajemen Data Tata Usaha Kepegawaian.
+SIMDATUK is an acronym for Aplikasi Sistem Informasi Manajemen Data Dukungan Kepegawaian.
 This application serves as a tool for profiling employee data, ensuring efficiency, measurability, and comprehensiveness.

 ## Table of Contents